 There are changing rooms and bathrooms along with a small beach shack selling food.

-This is one of the scenic beautiful beaches on Mallorca.
+This is one of the most scenic, beautiful beaches on Mallorca.
 There are two beach areas.
-One is a sandy platform protected by rocks, the other is a sandy beach area, which becomes rocky at the waterline at low tide.
+One is a sandy platform protected by rocks; the other is a sandy beach area, which becomes rocky at the waterline at low tide.
 The sea floor is rocky, too - bring some kind of water shoes if you want to go in the water.
 It's a good beach for snorkeling, although the waves can be too rough sometimes.

 Cala Banyalbufar is located on the northwest coast of Mallorca, near the town of the same name.
-Bring food and snacks and sunscreen, as there's no place to buy anything.
+Bring food, some snacks, and sunscreen, as there's no place to buy anything.

 This charming beachside village offers mountain views behind it and a cool view of an uninhabited island (Sa Dragonera) just in front of the Blue Flag-certified beach.

 The town has two main beach areas: the larger one is called Sa Platja G. It can be quite busy during the summer months, but you have a lot of services and amenities, like sun loungers and umbrellas available for rent.

 As its name implies, Cala Petita is the town's smaller beach and is better for children and families, as the water is shallow for a long distance out from shore.
 For day trippers, both are close to the town's main parking area.

 Sant Elm's close proximity to the mountains means it's also a popular spot for both cyclists and hikers.
 It's about 10 minutes from the town of Andratx and less than an hour's drive from Palma.